billoxbury/blitscan/scrape/README.md

 # BirdLife LitScan: web scraper

-The function of this service is to crawl the web and to update the PostGres database with new documents – a document represented by a URL together with title, abstract (sometimes fuller text),  DOI, publication date, PDF link if known, and other metadata.
+The function of this service is to crawl the web and to update the PostGres database with new documents.
+A document is represented by a URL together with title, abstract (sometimes fuller text),  DOI, publication date, PDF link if known, and other metadata.

 The end-to-end scraper service is called by the script _../run\_scan.sh_.
 It consists of two stages.